 The second phase is called the luteal phase.
 This phase starts the day after you ovulate, and goes until the day you start your period.
 During this phase, progesterone increases (as does your body temperature), estrogen increases slightly, and both taper off in the event the egg isn’t fertilized to start the cycle over again.

-Breaking it down even further (which becomes important when talking about how to train with your menstrual cycle), the first 5 days of the follicular phase are known as menstrual phase when the uterus sheds its inner lining.
+Breaking it down even further (which becomes important when talking about how to train with your menstrual cycle), the first 5 days of the follicular phase are known as the menstrual phase when the uterus sheds its inner lining.
 In between the follicular phase and the luteal phase is the ovulation phase, which is the day the ovary releases a mature egg cell.

-Figuring Out the Length of Your Menstrual Cycle
+Length of Your Menstrual Cycle

 In order to figure out the length of your cycle and when each phase occurs, there are a few simple things you can track on your own.
 As outlined in Taking Charge Of Your Fertility, once ovulation occurs, you experience a significant rise in your Basal Body Temperature (BBT).
 This rise is typically 0.4 degrees Fahrenheit, and the temperature shift is sustained until progesterone begins to drop off and menstruation starts over again.
 The day just before this temperature shift is the day you ovulated.